visi-global-teknologi/rssh-monitoring/resources/docs/1.0/server.md

 1. ubuntu server os with a minimum version of 20.xx

-2. install the Python programming language with the latest version
+2. install the python programming language with the latest version

 3. installed pip with latest version